-Washington, D.C. – NASA has selected 399 research and technology proposals from 277 American small businesses and 44 research institutions that will enable NASA's future missions into deep space, and advancements in aviation and science, while also benefiting the U.S. economy.
-The awards have a total value of approximately $49.9 million.
+Washington, D.C. – NASA has selected 399 research and technology proposals from 259 American small businesses and 42 research institutions that will enable NASA's future missions into deep space, while also benefiting the U.S. economy.
+The awards have a total value of approximately $49.7 million.

 Proposals were selected according to their technical merit and feasibility, in addition to the experience, qualifications, and facilities of the submitting organization.
 Additional criteria included effectiveness of the work plan and commercial potential.

-SBIR and STTR programs are competitive awards-based programs.
-They encourage small businesses and research institutions to engage in federal research and development, and industrial commercialization, by enabling them to explore technological potential and providing incentives to profit from new commercial products and services.
-The awards span 36 states, the District of Columbia, and Puerto Rico.
+Small businesses create two out of every three jobs in the U.S. each year, and about half the American workforce either own or work for a small business.
+SBIR and STTR programs are competitive and awards-based programs that encourage these small businesses, as well as research institutions, to engage in federal research and development and industrial commercialization by enabling them to explore technological potential and providing the incentive to profit from new commercial products and services.
+The awards span 39 states, the District of Columbia, and Puerto Rico.